Department of Nutrition and Kinesiology

 - Graduates have secured employment in various settings including high schools, universities, clinical settings, and as university faculty.

-- Employment of athletic trainers is expected to grow by 30 percent from 2010 to 2020, much faster than the average for all occupations (Bureau of Labor Statistics).
+- Employment of athletic trainers is expected to grow by 19 percent, much faster than the average for all occupations (Bureau of Labor Statistics).

-- Completed application with appendices (completed during the second semester of freshmen year)
+- Completed application with forms (completed during the second semester of first year)

 - Cumulative GPA of 2.75 or higher